rohandaxini/llm-basics-for-beginners/README.md

-# Building an LLM: A Beginner's Guide 🚀
+# How Transformer-based Large Language Models (LLMs) Work: A Beginner's Guide 🚀

 *Imagine you're teaching a computer to read and write like a human.
 This guide will walk you through how that happens, step by step!*